Meet Mr. B

-Mr. B came from a prominent Canadian family who were part of the Muskoka well to do.
+Mr. B came from a prominent Canadian family who was part of the Muskoka well-to-do.
 Mr. B had been in the music business for thirty years, playing bass, drums, and guitar for many major music superstars.

 Any hoot, this distinguished gentleman had a private jet, a recording studio in Muskoka, and was part owner of a major staging company.
 However, he was cut off his fortune because he had a calamity with a fashion model in 2008, making him an outcast from his social circles, and forbidden from entering his three 8 million dollar mansions in the Toronto area.
 “I have three ex-wives,” he told me, “I love them all equally.
 I have no favorites.”
 Lucky him!